 Note that I treat many cases where narcissism is involved and have far less experience clinically with regard to autistic spectrum and Aspergers cases, so I very much value what I have been learning from your comments.

-I look forward to reading what neuroscience research finds in the way of biological clues as to why narcissism and Apspergers seem linked.
+I look forward to reading what neuroscience research finds in the way of biological clues as to why narcissism and Aspergers seem linked.

 Meanwhile if you know of research suggesting why the line that departs out from normal social and emotional intelligences toward autistic self-isolation, please share links to these studies by writing in the Comments section below.